 Updated: Oct 6

-The definition of the inner child from Harley Therapy’s blog reads "The inner child reflects the child we once were in both his or her ‘negative’ and ‘positive’ aspects.
-Both our unmet needs and suppressed childhood emotions, as well as our childlike innocence, creativity, and joy, are still waiting within us."
-Accessing your inner-child allows you to find the root issues as an adult.
-Children who deal with traumatic experience's often learn to hide their pain and live in a state of survival.
-If people told you that, "you aren't smart enough" or "men don't cry", understand your inner-child becomes damaged, hurt, and will always remember.
-There are many things you can do to connect with your inner child.
-I would always suggest doing it in a professional enviornment with a licensed therapist in order to work through the trauma itself, but in the mean time you can start to listen and form the relationship.
-Some say writing letters to your inner child, yoga and meditation, and actually talking to this child out loud are very impactful ways of creating this lost relationship.
-You are essentially "parenting" yourself to receive what wasn't given in childhood.
-Someone explained to me once that she was getting her little daughter ready for school pictures and her daughter didnt like the way her mother did her hair.
-The mother was very receptive and explained to her she will do her hair however she wanted that would make her feel pretty.
+To truly connect with and heal our inner child, professional therapy is recommended.
+However, there are several self-help approaches that can be beneficial: writing letters to your inner child, practicing yoga and meditation, or even verbally communicating with this internal persona.
+Essentially, it's about "re-parenting" yourself, providing the support and understanding that might have been lacking during one's formative years.
+Someone explained to me once that she was getting her little daughter ready for school pictures and her daughter didn't like the way her mother did her hair.
+The mother was very receptive and explained to her she will do her hair however she wanted so that she could feel pretty.
 She then dropped her daughter off at school and processed what happened and the reaction that would have come from HER mother if she reacted that way.
 She explained that she saw her inner child running around with pig tails and lipstick feeling so beautiful and it made her sob in the happiest of tears.
 She was healing her inner-child in the process of building confidence and self esteem within her own daughter.